 Pavement licences

-These licences will allow eligible businesses to attract more customers and increase trade, subject to national or locally set conditions of pavement licence.
+These licences will allow eligible businesses to attract more customers and increase trade, subject to national and local set conditions.

-Where a pavement licence is granted, clear access routes on the highway will need to be maintained, taking into account the needs of all users, including disabled people.
+Where a pavement licence is granted, clear access routes on the highway will need to be maintained, considering the needs of all users, including disabled people.

 Who needs to apply?